PedroFranco-Dev/QR-Code-Generator/README.md

 ## Description
-Simple website for generating QR code.
+Simple website for generating QR codes.

 ## How to run the project locally